SQL Schema Creator

 All entity tables use bitemporal support with:

-valid_from/valid_to: Validity period for the recordversion: Incrementing version number for optimistic concurrencymodified_by: Username or system identifier that made the changechange_reason_code: Reference todq_change_reasons_tblchange_commentary: Free-text explanation of the change- GiST exclusion constraint to prevent overlapping validity periods
+tenant_id: UUID reference to the tenant (required, part of primary key)valid_from/valid_to: Validity period for the recordversion: Incrementing version number for optimistic concurrencymodified_by: Username or system identifier that made the changechange_reason_code: Reference todq_change_reasons_tblchange_commentary: Free-text explanation of the change- GiST exclusion constraint including

 Querying current records

-select * from {schema}.{component}_{entity}_tbl where valid_to = public.utility_infinity_timestamp_fn();
+select * from ores_{component}_{entity}_tbl where valid_to = ores_utility_infinity_timestamp_fn();

 Soft delete pattern